-I am not entirely a traditional “computer nerd” (although I very much am one, and I love it), I never really got super into video games, anime, or some of the other classics.
+I am not entirely a traditional “computer nerd” (although I very much am one, and I love it), I never really got super into video games, anime, or some of the other classics that are associated with my self-proclaimed title.
 In fact, originally computer science is not what I wanted to do with my life.

 I started off school wanting to go into medicine and become a Doctor (I suppose I could still become one, just a different kind).
 In the first semester of my undergraduate degree I thought “nope there is no way I am going to go through all these biology and chemistry classes”, and then promptly dropped all of those classes and switched to computer science.
 I have been extremely happy with my choice and there is nothing else I would have rather done.

 I did not give up all of my interest in the sciences, I kept doing physics since I have always enjoyed that, to the bewilderment of my friends.
 But, I don’t plan on every really doing anything with that interest.

 Thanks to Dr. Dan Gillis for being such an amazing professor, and to Nic Durish for being a super engaging TA, in one of third year courses, I had an amazing opportunity to get involved with the eNuk project which I fell in love with.
 The eNuk project ended up being a major stepping stone into working on a project that I wanted to be working on rather than one that was assigned to me, and it was the main motivation for me doing my masters.

 Around the same time as I started getting involved in the eNuk project I started to get more involved with the school and the student body.
 I joined the computer science student club on campus, SOCIS.
 I really cannot express how big of an impact that that choice has had on me, the people I met and remain friends with from SOCIS have had a huge impact on who I am now.
 I ended up running for an executive position with the student club and was elected to be the system administrator, which began my descent down the rabbit hole into the realm of DevOps, and yet another step into my involvement at the University.